Diplomatic history of World War I: Japan

 Japan joined the Allies, seized German holdings in China and in the Pacific islands, cut deals with Russia and put heavy pressure on China in order to expand.
 In 1915 it secretly made the Twenty-One Demands on the new and fragile Republic of China.
 The demands included control over former German holdings, Manchuria and Inner Mongolia, as well as joint ownership of a major mining and metallurgical complex in central China, prohibitions on China's ceding or leasing any coastal areas to a third power, and other political, economic and military controls.
 The result was intended to reduce China to a Japanese protectorate.
 In the face of slow negotiations with the Chinese government, widespread anti-Japanese sentiment in China and international condemnation, Japan was obliged to withdraw the final group of demands when treaties were signed in May 1915.

 Japan's hegemony in northern China was facilitated through other international agreements.
 One with Russia in 1916 helped to further secure Japan's influence in Manchuria and Inner Mongolia.
 Agreements with France, Britain, and the United States in 1917 recognized Japan's new territorial gains.
 Japanese loans to China tied it even closer.
-After the Bolshevik takeover Russia in late 1917 the Japanese army moved to occupy Russian Siberia as far west as Lake Baikal.
+After the Bolshevik takeover of Russia in late 1917, the Japanese army moved to occupy Russian Siberia as far west as Lake Baikal.
 After getting China to allow transit rights, more than 70,000 Japanese troops joined the much smaller units of the Allied expeditionary force sent to Siberia in July 1918 as part of the Allied intervention in the Russian Civil War.